artefazosya/Elizaveta_Gorbunova_Portfolio/README.md

 # Course Overview
-This repository is dedicated to the projects completed during **"Yandex.Practicum Data Analysis"** professional program.
+This repository is dedicated to the projects completed during the **"Yandex.Practicum Data Analysis"** professional program.

 It covered the following themes:
 1. Data Preprocessing (Python)